 Struggling with venous leak?
 See our guide to the best exercises to combat your venous leak symptoms.

-Last Updated: 12/13/2022
+Last Updated: 03/24/2025

-Venous leakage, also known as penile venous insufficiency and venogenic erectile dysfunction is the term used to describe vasculogenic impotence, which is a cause of erectile dysfunction in men.
-Erections need the presence of blood vessels working correctly to be maintained.
-When a guy is sexually aroused, the arteries in his penis stretch to enable blood to flow in, resulting in a hard erection.
-To maintain erection stiffness, blood must remain in the penis until the guy ejaculates.
+To maintain an erection, blood vessels need to work correctly.
+When a guy is sexually aroused, the arteries in his penis stretch to enable blood flow to enter, resulting in a hard erection.
+To maintain erection stiffness, blood must remain in the penis until ejaculation.

 Blood will "leak" back into the body if the veins do not tighten sufficiently, weakening the erection.
 Many men with erectile dysfunction can obtain a hard erection at first, but the strength progressively fades.